0x444454/SIDerurgy/README.md

 8. Voice 3 audio output can be disabled, so it is only used to modulate other voices.
 This CC is sent on both channel 3 and 4.
 9. Multiple different waveform types can be enabled at the same time on each voice.
 10. Program Change is sent to match the shape of a SID voice to the most similar GM instrument.
-11. If the "-b" option is used, a Pitch Bend message is also sent encoding the absolute CV of the note [0..16383].
+11. If the "-p" option is used, a Pitch Bend message is also sent encoding the absolute CV of the note [0..16383].
 The MIDI to CV interface must map this to voltage [0..10].
 This provides much more precise translation of the SID frequency than the note on/off message (which quantizes the freq to a note).

 # LICENSE